cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 ### Unit Tests

-Unit tests are provided in the 'test' branch of the project.
+Unit tests are provided in the 'test' directory of the project.
 To run tests, navigate the root directory of the project then use the command pallete to run the command "Monkey C: Run Tests".
 This will run all tests in the project and display the results in the debug console.